 In stage IV, tumor cells have spread beyond the abdomen to other parts of the body.
 Stage IV is divided into stage IVA and stage IVB.

-The type of surgery (removing the tumor in an operation) depends on the size and spread of the tumor and the woman’s plans for having children.
-Surgery may include the following:
+The type of surgery (removing the tumor in an operation) depends on the size and spread of the tumor and the patient's plans for having children.
+Surgery may include:

-After the doctor removes all disease that can be seen at the time of the surgery, the patient may be given chemotherapy after surgery to kill any tumor cells that are left.
-Treatment given after the surgery, to lower the risk that the tumor will come back, is called adjuvant therapy.
+After the doctor removes all disease that can be seen at the time of the surgery, the patient may be given chemotherapy (also called chemo) after surgery to kill any tumor cells that are left.
+Treatment given after the surgery to lower the risk that the tumor will come back is called adjuvant therapy.

 For information about side effects caused by treatment for cancer, visit our Side Effects page.

-Surgery is the standard treatment for early stage ovarian low malignant potential tumor.
-The type of surgery usually depends on whether a woman plans to have children.
+Surgery is the standard treatment for early stage ovarian borderline tumors.
+The type of surgery usually depends on whether a patient plans to have children.

-For women who plan to have children, surgery is either:
+For patients who plan to have children, surgery is either:

-To prevent recurrence of disease, most doctors recommend surgery to remove the remaining ovarian tissue when a woman no longer plans to have children.
+To prevent recurrence of disease, most doctors recommend surgery to remove the remaining ovarian tissue when a patient no longer plans to have children.

-For women who do not plan to have children, treatment may be hysterectomy and bilateral salpingo-oophorectomy.
+For patients who do not plan to have children, treatment may be hysterectomy and bilateral salpingo-oophorectomy.

 Use our clinical trial search to find NCI-supported cancer clinical trials that are accepting patients.
 You can search for trials based on the type of cancer, the age of the patient, and where the trials are being done.
 General information about clinical trials is also available.

-Treatment for late stage ovarian low malignant potential tumor may be hysterectomy, bilateral salpingo-oophorectomy, and omentectomy.
+Treatment for advanced stage ovarian borderline tumors may be hysterectomy, bilateral salpingo-oophorectomy, and omentectomy.
 A lymph node dissection may also be done.
+Patients with advanced disease should undergo a total hysterectomy, bilateral salpingo-oophorectomy, omentectomy, node sampling, and aggressive cytoreductive surgery.

 Use our clinical trial search to find NCI-supported cancer clinical trials that are accepting patients.
 You can search for trials based on the type of cancer, the age of the patient, and where the trials are being done.
 General information about clinical trials is also available.

-Treatment for recurrent ovarian low malignant potential tumor may include the following:
+Treatment for recurrent ovarian borderline tumors may include:

 Use our clinical trial search to find NCI-supported cancer clinical trials that are accepting patients.
 You can search for trials based on the type of cancer, the age of the patient, and where the trials are being done.
 General information about clinical trials is also available.